julienbrg/ato/README.md

 Make sure you have some [Görli ETH](https://goerli-faucet.slock.it/) and go to [https://strat.cc/ato](https://strat.cc/ato).

-Choose a name and a symbol, then click on 'Proceed'.
+Choose a name, symbol, price (in DAI), and a URI (JSON file) then click on 'Proceed'.

 ## Contact